 How do you put a price on education?
-How do you place a value on a child’s chance in life?
+How do you place a value on a childís chance in life?
 How about a whole generation of children?

-The first Fregenet School (Fregenet Kidan Lehitsanat) opened its doors in Addis Ababa, Ethiopia, in the fall of 2004, and enrolled 31 children of ages 4 to 6 from a small and impoverished community in Addis Abeba.
+The first Fregenet School (Fregenet Kidan Lehitsanat) opened its doors in Addis Ababa, doctor Ethiopia, store in the fall of 2004, pills and enrolled 31 children ages 4 to 6 from a small and impoverished community in Addis Abeba.
 The student body was comprised of 16 girls and 15 boys from poor families, and HIV/AIDS orphans.
-In the school’s seventh year of operation, the number of students enrolled has grown to 215.

 - Open additional school/campuses

-- Cultivate partnerships with health agencies, community organizations, orphanages, and agencies that can sponsor students.
-Close contact with families, sponsors, and orphanages will be maintained to monitor progress and assure success.
+- Cultivate partnerships with business, health agencies, community organizations, orphanages, and agencies that can sponsor students.
+Maintain close contact with families, sponsors, and orphanages to monitor progress and insure success.

-- Initiate an alumni program for alumni to return to the schools to serve as tutors and help in various capacities.
+- Initiate an alumni program for exited students to return to the schools to serve as tutors and volunteer in various capacities.